List of waterfalls in Iran

-Many of Iran's waterfalls, such as Akhlamad, Afrineh, Ganjnameh, Niasar, Shushtar, Bishe, Gharah Su, Semirom, Vashi Strait, and Shahlolak Charmahin have a historical history and economic use.
+Many of Iran's waterfalls, such as Akhlamad, Afrineh, Ganjnameh, Niasar, Shushtar, Bishe, Gharah Su, Semirom, Vashi Strait, and Shahlolak Charmahin have historically had economic use.
 These waterfalls are great places for many tourist visits in Iran.
 Most of them are assisted by water grids.

 During the rule of the Sassanids the Shushtar waterfalls were the first facilities for the water industry in the world.
 Shushtar waterfalls and Ganjnameh waterfall in Hamedan, along with historical inscriptions of Cyrus, have been historically registered in UNESCO, showing the glorious peak of ancient Iran.